-Prime purpose behind a product development is to improve the life of users by addressing the fundamental issues.
-There are possibilities, today what you see as a problem; it may not be the issue after a particular time period.
+The prime purpose behind product development is to improve the life of users by addressing the fundamental issues.
+There are possibilities, today what you see as a problem; may not be the issue after a particular time period.
 It may be replaced by new problems.
 Your product must be compatible to address the updated issues.
 So, continuous product enhancement is equally important as product development to stay competitive in the market.

 #2.
-Divide a Large Project in a Series of Small Projects
+Divide a Large Project into a Series of Small Projects

-While building a large product it is quite tough to identify the risks of and areas of improvements.
+While building a large product it is quite tough to identify the risks and areas of improvement.
 By dividing a big project into a small project, according to its modules, functionality or features, it will be easy to stay focused on developing a particular part of the product.
-To channelize your efforts, define a set of objectives, activities, and deliverable before the project starts.
+To channelize your efforts, define a set of objectives, activities, and deliverables before the project starts.

 #3.
 Make the Right Product than the Product Right